Get all the latest data for Costa Rica

 Authored by the expert who managed and guided the team behind the Costa Rica Property Pack

-This guide covers everything from what you can legally own, to closing costs, mortgages, and common mistakes foreign buyers make in Costa Rica in January 2026.
+This guide explains what foreigners can legally buy, own, rent out and finance in Costa Rica in 2026.

 And if you’re planning to buy a property in this place, you may want to download our pack covering the real estate market in Costa Rica.